According to the Bible there are certain characteristics of a foolish person, here are 7 ways you can raise a foolish child according to scripture:

 So what is a “foolish” child according to Scripture?

-But, these are matters of personality and preference, not issues of integrity.
 We could all define “fool” based on our own experiences and tolerances, but I want to give a clear guideline for us to follow.
 Since the Bible expressly tells us to avoid fools, we’d probably like to avoid raising them as well.

 - Thinks they are always right and doesn’t accept counsel from others (Prov.
 12:15)